-11. To transact any other ordinary business for which due notice has been given in accordance with the Articles of Association of the Company and the Act.
+10. To transact any other ordinary business for which due notice has been given in accordance with the Articles of Association of the Company and the Act.

-NOTICE IS HEREBY GIVEN that for purpose of determining a member who shall be entitled to attend this Thirteen AGM, the Company shall be requesting Bursa Malaysia Depository Sdn Bhd, in accordance with the Article 62(3) of the Company's Articles of Association and Section 34(1) of the Securities Industry (Central Depositories) Act 1991, to issue a General Meeting Record of Depositors as at 24 May 2019.
-Only a depositor whose name appears on the Record of Depositors as at 24 May 2019 shall be entitled to the said meeting or appoint proxies to attend and/or vote on his/her behalf.
+NOTICE IS HEREBY GIVEN that for purpose of determining a member who shall be entitled to attend this 15th AGM, the Company shall be requesting Bursa Malaysia Depository Sdn Bhd, to issue a General Meeting Record of Depositors as at 18 June 2020.
+Only a depositor whose name appears on the Record of Depositors as at 18 June 2020 shall be entitled to the said meeting or appoint proxies to attend and/or vote on his/her behalf.